 About BDS Gateway to Dentistry

-This course is aimed at students who have the potential to become dentists but do not meet the academic criteria to apply directly to our five-year undergraduate Dentistry course.
+Gateway to Dentistry is aimed at students who have the potential to become dentists but do not meet the academic entry criteria to apply directly to our five-year undergraduate Dentistry course.
 Our Gateway courses are a widening participation initiative for UK students who fulfil specific criteria and wish to apply for a clinical programme in dentistry, medicine or veterinary science.

 Health and Disclosure and Barring Service check

 Certain health conditions may be incompatible with careers in dentistry.
-Before starting your degree, you will need to complete a health assessment questionnaire and pre-course screening for blood-borne viruses.
-These blood tests are to identify the few whose health status may place them and/or future patients at risk.
+Before starting your degree you will need to complete a health assessment questionnaire and pre-course screening for blood-borne viruses; find out more about pre-course occupational health information.

-In accordance with General Dental Council guidelines on fitness to practise, some students may not be suitable for a career in dentistry.
-All dental students are required to complete a Disclosure and Barring Service (DBS) check, in line with other health-related courses in the UK.
+In accordance with General Dental Council guidelines on fitness to practise, all dental students are required to complete a Disclosure and Barring Service (DBS) check, in line with other health-related courses in the UK.

 See a list of all Dentistry degrees at Bristol, and find more information about the course, assessment and career prospects.